domfarolino/blog/_posts/2016-7-01-Binary-Tree-Inductive-Proofs.md

   \end{align}
 $$

+<a name="perfect-binary-tree-proof-2"></a>
 ## Relationship between $N$ and $L$ of a perfect binary tree

-All binary trees have two types of nodes, internal nodes and leaves.
-Internal nodes parent at least $1$ child.
-In perfect binary trees, internal nodes must parent exactly $2$ children.
-Leaves are nodes which have exactly $0$ children.

-If we try and calculate how many nodes $L$ exist in a perfect binary tree of size
-$N$ we can tabulate the following data:
+If we try and calculate how many leaves $L$ exist in a perfect binary tree consisting of $N$ nodes we can tabulate the following data:

 $$
   \boxed{